Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Introduction

 \subsubsection{Iterative linearization}

-The development of an \emph{iterative linearization scheme} for~\eqref{eq:F=0} is based on applying a suitable preconditioning operation.
-More precisely, for given~$v\in X$, we introduce a linear and invertible \emph{preconditioning operator} which allows to transform~\eqref{eq:F=0} into $\A[u]^{-1}\F(u)=0$.
+The development of an \emph{iterative linearization scheme} for~\eqref{eq:F=0} is based on applying suitable preconditioning operators.
+More precisely, for given~$v\in X$, we introduce a linear and invertible \emph{preconditioning operator} which allows to transform~\eqref{eq:F=0} into $\A(u)^{-1}\F(u)=0$.
 This in turn gives rise to a fixed point iteration

 for an initial guess~$u^0\in X$, or equivalently,

 Letting